Fork me on GitHub

 desktop_clipboard: true

-# devices.
+# network.
 The default is false.

 pin_source_ip: true